tct-gaming/yaw/guide/damage.md

 # Damage Guide

 Damage is super complicated in this game.
-You'll want to pick your frame for your group (if planned), and a primary, secondary, melee, archanes, amps, operator focus school.
+You'll want to pick your frame for your group (if planned), and a primary, secondary, melee, arcanes, amps, operator focus school.

 Damn.